 Each and every state maintains a record of their state citizen’s criminal background.
 These state databases are linked together and you can track criminal backgrounds from any other state.
-You are able to go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and if it was in a different state entirely, you may have to pay a fee for a more complete search.
+You are able to go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and if it was in a different state entirely, you may have to pay a fee for a more complete search.

 - DUI or DWI.

 - Sex offenses which could include rape, and sexual assault.